 This collaboration with AIK represents a wonderful opportunity for Turtle Key Arts and our future partners.
-We are excited by the wider implications of this project – the chance to bring theatre to a new generation of children who may not otherwise experience it and the introduction of a new story to mainstream audiences which will allow them a glimpse into an aspect of British culture that not all of them may be familiar with.
+We are excited by the chance to bring theatre to a new generation of children who may not otherwise experience it and the introduction of a new story to mainstream audiences which will allow them a glimpse into an aspect of British culture that not all of them may be familiar with.

 Produced by AIK Productions and Turtle Key Arts, in association with Kala Sangam and Belgrade Theatre Coventry supported by Stratford Circus and The AMAL Foundation.
 Funded by Arts Council England.